WAVM: Television

 Previously aired Television shows in WAVM include The Elusive Moose and Arcade.
 These shows have been discontinued by the students and have no further plans of being revitalized.
-The programs air on Channel 8 Comcast, and Channel 28 Verizon.
+The programs air on Channel 8 on Comcast Xfinity, and Channel 28 on Verizon Fios.

 Radio

 WAVM broadcasts stereo radio from 2-9 p.m.
-ET on 91.7 FM for five days a week during the Maynard High School, school year.
+ET on 91.7 FM for five days a week during the Maynard High School school year.
 The radio shows are run by students for an hour once a week.
 The students choose music and topics and have fun on the air.
 Radio shows are offered to students in the 6th-12th grades in the Maynard school systems.
 In addition, WAVM also offers live radio recordings of church services.

 Fundraising

 WAVM offers a wide range of fundraising for the students in the club.
 Fundraising opportunities include The Mother son Luao, The Father-Daughter Dance, and selling raffle tickets.
 Each event is widely popular in Maynard and garners a significant amount of revenue that awards several seniors hundreds of dollars in scholarships, the scholarships are for dedicated seniors in the program.
 Fundraising money also goes to the general upkeep of the station and additional technical equipment.